 Coronavirus: 2nd Person Dies In U.S.; New Cases Reported In Florida And New York

-A man in Washington state has become the second person in the U.S. to die from the coronavirus disease COVID-19.
+A man in Washington state has become the second person in the U.S. to die from a coronavirus disease known as COVID-19.
 The man was in his 70s and had been living at a nursing facility near Seattle that is now suspected of being the site of America’s first outbreak of the new coronavirus.

 News of the man’s death came just one day after officials reported Washington state’s first death from the illness — also in King County.

 The second victim, who has not been identified, was a resident at the Life Care Center of Kirkland, where dozens of other people have shown symptoms of COVID-19.
-The nursing center northeast of Seattle says anyone with symptoms is being isolated under infection control protocols, but it notes that at this time of year, cold and flu-like symptoms are common.
+The nursing center northeast of Seattle says anyone with symptoms is being isolated under infection control protocols, but it notes that at this time of year colds and flu-like symptoms are common.

 There have now been 10 confirmed cases of the coronavirus illness in the Seattle area, according to the public health agency for Seattle and King County.